12 January 2017

 Semi Finals to be played on or before 20 August

-Final to be played at Guildford CC on Saturday 16 September
+Final to be played at a venue tba on Sunday 3 September